OTRF/Security-Datasets/environment/shire/terraform/README.md

 ## Install Terraform & AWS Libraries

-Use the Mordor script `install-terraform-awscli.sh` to install all you need to the Mordor Shire environment in AWS.
+Use the Mordor script `install-terraform-awscli.sh` to install all you need to build the Mordor Shire environment in AWS.
 This will install the following:

 * wget
 * unzip